NgBlaze/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6-print_numberz.c - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.